MohamedElaassal/Automate-DHCP-configuration/README.md

 Automate-DHCP-Configuration is a script written in the C programming language that automates the entire process of configuring a DHCP server on a Linux server.
 Although Fedora is used as an example, understanding its workflow allows you to modify it to work with similar distributions, such as CentOS, Red Hat, and others.

 <h2>Why was Automate-DHCP-Configuration developed?</h2>
-This script was developed to simplify and streamline the process of setting up a DHCP server in Linux environments.
-Configuring a DHCP server manually can be time-consuming and prone to errors, particularly for users who are new to server administration or those managing multiple deployments.
-By automating the configuration process, this script makes it easier and faster to set up a reliable DHCP server on Fedora and other similar distributions.
-Users can also adapt the script to fit various Linux distributions, enhancing flexibility and saving time across different server environments.
+This script simplifies the setup of a DHCP server in Linux environments, reducing the time and errors associated with manual configuration.
+It automates the process, making it quicker and easier to establish a reliable DHCP server on Fedora and similar distributions.
+Users can also modify the script for different Linux distributions, enhancing flexibility and saving time.

 <h2>Functionalities</h2>